The arms of the Royal House Polanie-Patrikios

 First Prince of Vilna and All Byelorussia

 ‡H.S.H.
 Prince Frederick of Vilna and All Byelorussia (1917-85)

 H.S.H.
 Princess Patricia Poling de Polanie-Patrikios, widow of Prince Kermit of Miensk

 Princess of Miensk, of Gniezno, Volo, and Hohenheim; Chieftainess Oshodi of Irrua; Duchess de Resigne, and of Saint Cyrille; Countess of Swabia; Baroness of Aarburg etc.

-By agreement with H.S.H.
+Under a family agreement with H.S.H.
 Princes David and Mikael de Polanie-Patrikios and H.S.H.
-Princess Patricia, as of April 2015, all descendants of Prince Kermit of Miensk retain their membership and previously-granted titles and ranks within the Royal House in full, and all are hereditary Patricians of the Eastern Roman Empire and Princes or Princesses of Gniezno.
+Princess Patricia in April 2015, all descendants of Prince Kermit of Miensk retain their membership and previously-granted titles and ranks within the Royal House in full, and all are hereditary Patricians of the Eastern Roman Empire and Princes or Princesses of Gniezno.
 However, they are not in remainder to the Principality of Miensk and related honours.

 ‡H.S.H.
 Prince David Edward Elson Poling de Polanie-Patrikios (1967-2018), son of Prince Kermit of Miensk

 Prince of Gniezno and Grand Duke of Mir, Duke of Hierapolis, Count of Gulbene